Could you help explain the difference between pension fund values and pension transfer values please?

 As the name of these types of pension suggest, defined contribution pensions are pots filled with a finite amount of cash that you’ve been contributing to during your working life.
 A pension fund value is simply the amount of money in your pot, which you’ll then have to use to provide yourself with a retirement income later in life.

 How you provide a pension income is up to you, thanks to the reforms enshrined in the new pension freedoms.

 Calculating the pension you’ll get from money purchase scheme is far harder, as it very much depends on your circumstances and how you decide to provide yourself with a retirement income.

 Getting pensions advice can help steer your decisions and provide you with the retirement you’d prefer to have.

 A final salary pension transfer value is the sum of money your employer will offer in exchange for you leaving the pension scheme and forfeiting your right to any future income from the plan.

-Today’s transfer values are particularly high as pension funds try to incentivise people to transfer out of final salary schemes due to issues of affordability.
+Today’s transfer values are high.
+This is partly as pension funds try to incentivise people to transfer out of final salary schemes due to issues of affordability.
 Final salary pensions are expensive promise, compounded by low interest rates, plummeting bond yields and rising longevity.

-If you still want to transfer your final salary pension, they can apply for an official CETV from your provider on your behalf without you having to lift a finger.
+If you still want to transfer your final salary pension, an adviser can apply for an official CETV from your provider on your behalf without you having to lift a finger.